chintal/tendril/doc/userdoc/userinstall.rst

                   - GAF_ROOT = os.path.join(USER_HOME, 'gEDA2')
                   - GEDA_SYMLIB_ROOT = os.path.join(GAF_ROOT, 'symbols')

+     c.
+Install ``pdflatex``.
+The reference implementation assumes ``texlive-latex`` with an as-yet unspecified set of addons.
+The following list of ubuntu packages is a complete set which contains the used latex packages, though all of these are likely not needed. ``texlive-latex-recommended`` is a good start.

+            - texlive-latex-base
+            - texlive-binaries
+            - texlive-latex-recommended
+            - texlive-fonts-recommended
+            - texlive-font-utils
+            - texlive-fonts-extra
+            - texlive-generic-recommended
+            - texlive-pictures
+            - texlive-science
+            - texlive-extra-utils
+            - texlive-pstricks

+     d.
+Install ``pstoedit``, used to generate DXFs from gerber files.

  3. Install packages required specifically for your instance.
 Look up your instance-specific documentation and configurations to figure out what those are.